aditya9211/Blur-and-Clear-Classification/README.md

 ## Classifying the Blur and Clear Images

 ### Introduction
-In day to day Life we encounter the poor images clicked from our Camera due to poor focus, motion of objects in frame or handshaking motion while capturing the Images.
+In day to day Life, we encounter the poor images clicked from our Camera due to poor focus, a motion of objects in the frame or handshaking motion while capturing the Images.

-`Blur is typically the thing which suppress the high frequency of our Images, therefore can be detected by using various low-pass filter eg. Laplacaian Filter.`
+`Blur is typically the thing which **suppress the high-frequency** of our Images, therefore can be detected by using various low-pass filter eg. Laplacian Filter.`

-As a smart person(myself a CS guy) we doesn't want to manually filter out the Clear and Blurred Images, so we need some smart way to delete the uneccessary Images.
+As a smart person(myself a CS guy) we doesn't want to manually filter out the Clear and Blurred Images, so we need some smart way to delete the unnecessary Images.

 ## LoG Filter
-I also applied the Laplacian of gausssian(**[LoG](http://academic.mu.edu/phys/matthysd/web226/Lab02.htm/)**) filter to detect the blur images, but it was difficult to find exact value of threshold needed to differentiate images; despite that results were not fascinating.
+I also applied the Laplacian of gaussian(**[LoG](http://academic.mu.edu/phys/matthysd/web226/Lab02.htm/)**) filter to detect the blur images, but it was difficult to find the exact value of the threshold needed to differentiate images; despite that results were not fascinating.

 Used variance of **[LoG filter](https://www.pyimagesearch.com/2015/09/07/blur-detection-with-opencv/)**